Josiahgare/NYC-Taxi-Fare-Estimation/README.md

 # New York City Taxi and Limousine Commission (TLC)
 New York City TLC is an agency responsible for licensing and regulating New York City's taxi cabs and for-hire vehicles.
 The agency has partnered with Automatidata to develop a regression model that helps estimate taxi fares before the ride, based on data that TLC has gathered.

-**Client:** NYC TLC
+**Client:** New York City Taxi and Limousine Commission

 **Consultant:** Automatidata

 **Data source:** [kaggle](https://www.kaggle.com/datasets/engenme/2017-yellow-taxi-trip-data)

 ## Dataset
-The data provided was from 2017 only and contains 22699 rows and 18 columns
+The data provided was from 2017 only and contains 22699 rows and 18 columns.

 ## Project task
 - Load data